mongodb/docs/source/administration/replication-architectures.rst

 This makes :ref:`failover <replica-set-failover>` possible, and ensures that there are two independent copies of the entire data set at all times.
-Even if one node is inaccessible, the set will still be able to elect one of the other nodes as primary, and continue replication until a replacement set member can be initialized.
+Even if one node is inaccessible, the set will still be able to elect another nodes as :term:`primary`, and continue replication until the first node is accessible again or a replacement set member can be initialized.

 .. note::